Eclipse-SDV-Hackathon-Chapter-Three/YTU-MINT/symphony/README.md

     curl http://localhost:8082/v1alpha2/greetings
     ```
     You should see a string `Hello from Symphony K8s control plane (S8C)` in response.

+* (optional) To check access to the read-only Symphony portal, open a browser and navigate to `http://localhost:3000`.
+Login with user `admin` without a password.
+You should see the Symphony portal page.
+During your experiments, you can browse the Targets by clicking on the `Targets` link in the left panel.

 ## Next Steps